Bio Grants

 The seed-grants program, which comprises about one-third of the Foundation’s research funds, has awarded 73 seed grants totaling about $8.5 million since 2013.
 The initiative enables organizations to ultimately better compete for larger grants from funders like the National Institutes of Health or build partnerships to facilitate commercialization.

-Since 2014, the Flinn Foundation has selected 60 Arizona bioscience firms to participate in the Bioscience Entrepreneurship Program through a competitive process; its nonprofit partners have provided $1.78 million in funding support to participating firms.
-The program provides $30,000 in non-dilutive funding for up to six firms each year plus a professionally developed, yearlong plan specific to the needs of the individual firms.
+Since 2014, the Flinn Foundation has selected 66 Arizona bioscience firms to participate in the Bioscience Entrepreneurship Program through a competitive process; its nonprofit partners have provided nearly $2 million in funding support to participating firms.
+Up to two startups are awarded non-dilutive funding support of up to $100,000 and all 10 finalist companies are offered exclusive opportunities to engage with the state’s bioscience, academic, and policy leaders.